-Each year, Yale College accepts a small number of transfer students from other colleges and universities.
+Each year, Yale College matriculates a small number of transfer students from other colleges and universities (generally between 15-25).
 They arrive at different stages of their academic careers, but all transfer students must complete a minimum of eighteen course credits and four terms of enrollment at Yale.
-Those entering as juniors and those entering as sophomores planning to major in the sciences are instructed to consult immediately with the DUS of their intended major.
+Those entering as juniors and those entering as sophomores planning to major in a STEM field are instructed to consult immediately with the DUS of their intended major.

 Because transfer students are at first naturally unfamiliar with the Yale curriculum, please offer them special help in enrolling in courses that will give them a good start at a new place.
 Questions about transfer students or the credits awarded to them by the Dean’s Office should be addressed to Dean Risa Sodi.